Skip to main content

 • character development

-Character development is a notable highlight, with even supporting characters, such as the navi, experiencing growth throughout the adventure, enhancing the overall narrative depth.
+Character development in the game is notable, as even the navi experiences growth throughout the adventure, enhancing the overall narrative experience.

 • “Even your Navi goes through character development as the adventure progresses.”